ChirumiruFL/ChirumiruFL/README.md

 ![abnormality-dancing-girl-vocaloid](https://user-images.githubusercontent.com/117464679/211882563-592c52be-b82a-4ee5-9640-df673d150d4d.gif)description:
 hello, I'm a PJSEKAI player and of a other RHYTHMS GAMES!
 I'm not good, but at least I have fun! <3 I So happy you are reading this!..
+ALSO, I'm making a website for my INFO I like GITHUB, but it's meh..
 - PAGES LANGUAGES

    [Página en español](https://github.com/ChirumiruFL/Spanish/blob/main/README.md)